apache/cordova-docs/www/docs/en/edge/guide/appdev/whitelist/index.md

 ## iOS Whitelisting

+The `<allow-intent>` and `<allow-navigation>` tags are _new_ for cordova-ios 4.x and greater, see the [cordova-plugin-whitelist][wlp] documentation for details. cordova-ios version 4.0 and greater does **not** require the [cordova-plugin-whitelist][wlp] plugin to be installed.

-As above, see [cordova-plugin-whitelist][wlp] for details.
-For cordova-ios prior to 4.0.0, see older versions of this documentation.
+For cordova-ios versions prior to 4.0.0, see the older versions of this documentation.

 [Application Transport Security (ATS)](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33) is new in iOS 9 (Xcode 7).
 This new feature acts as a whitelist for your app.
-The cli will automatically convert &lt;access&gt; and &lt;allow-navigation&gt; tags to the appropriate ATS directives.
+The cordova cli will automatically convert `<access>` and `<allow-navigation>` tags to the appropriate ATS directives.

-The two tags mentioned above support these two new attributes below, which have their equivalents in ATS:
+The `<access>` and `<allow-navigation>` tags support these two new attributes below, which have their equivalents in ATS:

     1. minimum-tls-version (String, defaults to 'TLSv1.2')
     2. requires-forward-secrecy (Boolean, defaults to 'true')

 See the [ATS Technote](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33) for details.

 ## BlackBerry 10 Whitelisting